annihalated/barebones/drafting.md

 >
 > When your abstractions are successful, that means that your judges are reasoning about the abstractions, not principally about the case before them.
 When they fail, courts (where professional judges apply laws) devolve into durbars (where the sovereign dispenses justice).

 As a drafter, your task is to find the correct abstractions, construct the correct ontology, and then execute on the mundane and rigorous work of converting that ontology into a text.
+If the drafting process fails, you will rightfully earn your place in the drafting [hall](https://blog.theleapjournal.org/2017/03/drafting-hall-of-shame-mistake-in.html) of [shame](https://blog.theleapjournal.org/2016/11/drafting-hall-of-shame-2-mistakes-in.html).

 ## Examples of good drafting
 * The [Draft Indian Financial Code](https://dea.gov.in/sites/default/files/Revised_Draft_IFC.pdf) is exceptional.
 More detail and context can be found in the [FSLRC Report](https://dea.gov.in/sites/default/files/fslrc_report_vol1_1.pdf).